ltatka/ReactionNetworkEvolution.jl/README.md

   <tr>
     <td>objectivedatapath</td>
     <td></td>
-    <td>If generating networks to fit data, path to .csv file with data to fit - if no path is given, NetEvolve will attempt to generate oscillators</td>
+    <td>If generating networks to fit data, path to .csv file with data to fit - if no path is given, ReactionNetworkEvolution.jl will attempt to generate oscillators</td>
   </tr>
   <tr>
     <td>track_metadata</td>